martiansean/HorseRaceSimulator/README.md

 ### Setting up the project
 1. Clone the repository.
 2. Navigate into the folder `HorseRaceSimulator`
 3. Navigate into your desire part
+**If you are running through an IDE, open each part individually**

 ### Part 1: Text-based simulation
 #### How to compile and run the program